-WASHINGTON (AP) - Nationals right fielder Jayson Werth broke his left wrist Sunday night while trying to make a sliding catch against the Philadelphia Phillies.
+WASHINGTON (AP) - Washington Nationals right fielder Jayson Werth broke his left wrist Sunday night trying to make a sliding catch against the Philadelphia Phillies.

-"It's a clean break," Washington manager Davey Johnson said.
+"It's a clean break," Washington manager Davey Johnson said after the Nationals' 9-3 loss.
 "He's going to be out for a while."

 Johnson said Werth will see a specialist to evaluate the injury.

-Werth's glove got caught underneath him and his wrist bent backward as he tried to grab Placido Polanco's sinking liner.
-Werth stayed on the ground briefly, in obvious pain, before throwing the ball back to the infield.
+Werth was injured in the sixth inning.
+The right fielder's glove got caught underneath him and he bent his wrist backward trying to grab Placido Polanco's sinking liner.
+Werth stayed on the ground briefly before throwing the ball back to the infield.
 He walked off holding his left wrist.

-Werth missed the entire 2006 season after an injury to his left wrist that put his career in jeopardy.
-He broke the wrist in spring training 2005 with the Dodgers and played 102 games that season before undergoing surgery to repair a torn ligament.
+Werth missed the entire 2006 season after an injury to his left wrist which placed his career in jeopardy.
+He broke the wrist in spring training 2005 with the Dodgers and played 102 games that season before undergoing surgery to repair a torn ligament in the wrist.

 (Copyright 2012 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.)